IV Infusion Therapy Eugene/Springfield & Bend, OR

 IV therapy or infusion therapy is a process in which fluids and sometimes medications are dispensed through a small plastic catheter into the blood system.

-This type of therapy usually takes place when the physical condition or ailment of the patient is severe enough, or unresponsive to, the initial medication provided to the patient.
+This type of therapy usually occurs when the patient's physical condition or ailment is severe enough or unresponsive to, the initial medication provided to the patient.

 Conditions Treated with IV Infusion Therapy